 Food for Others, Inc.

-The second service is Neighborhood Site distributions that occur weeknights at 16 sites in low-income neighborhoods across Fairfax County, Falls Church, and Arlington County.
-Volunteers pick up food at the warehouse and then distribute it at these designated locations.
+The second service is Neighborhood Site distributions that occur weeknights at 11 sites in low-income neighborhoods across Fairfax County, Falls Church, and Arlington County.
+Volunteers pick up food at the warehouse and then distribute it at designated locations.
 Northern Virginians in need of free food line up and are served after answering the only question asked: "How many people are in your family?"